Choosing A Small Air Compressor

 Shrouding prevents damage

 One of the benefits of a small compressor is that you can take it virtually anywhere.
-The downside is that a small air compressor is likely to get battered.
+The downside is that a small air compressor is more likely to get battered and damaged.
 The tank will be fine, but the gauges and outlets are vulnerable unless they’re protected.
-Some of the machines we tested go all in: They’re built with a case that surrounds the entire machine.
+Some of the compressors we tested go all in, in that they’re built with a case that surrounds the entire machine.
 Others leave some parts unprotected.

 - Ball valve drain.
 Water that condenses in a compressor’s tank leads to rusting and pinhole leaks.
 To prevent this, manufacturers recommend that you drain the tank regularly.
 All tanks have drains, but there are two different types.
 The simplest is a drain cock, which is awkward to use, and you may even need a pliers.
 We prefer a ball valve drain, which works like a faucet.